ultimate271/notes/gibson/neuromancer04.md

 “You can’t let the little pricks generation-gap you,” Molly said.
 Case nodded, absorbed in the patterns of the Sense/Net ice.

+### Case absorbs himself in the Ice of Sense/Net and generates plan in nine days that satisfies Armitage
 This was it.
 This was what he was, who he was, his being.
 He forgot to eat.
 Molly left cartons of rice and foam trays of sushi on the corner of the long table.
 Sometimes he resented having to leave the deck to use the chemical